 Shakarkandi means sweet potatoes in Hindi and it has always been a part of Indian cuisine.
 About time we give it its due.
 This tuber is healthier than a normal potato.
+It is very popular in Indian households and there are loads of delicious recipes featuring this awesome vegetable.
+Indian sweet potato recipes range from savory dishes like curries and stews to sweet desserts like pies, puddings, and cakes.
 Sweeter too so can make both a dessert and a samosa.
 Kheerni or payasam has been around for ages.
-Shakarkandi kheer or sweet potato payasam is an easy upvas recipe.
+Shakarkandi kheer or sweet potato payasam is an easy upvas recipe(fasting recipe).
 Unlike the other sweet potato recipes like crispy chips recipe, this one is creamy.

 Shakarkandi recipes are sweetish in nature due to the inherent taste.
 Hence, this natural sweetness ensures you do not need to add extra sugar.
 We have been using it for ages.
 This was the main root vegetable in Indian food, before potatoes came in from Mexico.